 This biography was originally published in the book The Great Eight: The 1975 Cincinnati Reds (University of Nebraska Press, 2014), edited by Mark Armour.
 For more information, or to purchase the book from University of Nebraska Press, click here.

-It was updated on March 18, 2021.
-Special thanks to Andrea Newbold (sister of Ed Armbrister), Lisa Newbold, and Alexis Armbrister for supplying previously missing details about the family of Ed Armbrister.
+Special thanks to Andrea Newbold (sister of Ed Armbrister), Lisa Newbold, and Alexis Armbrister for supplying previously missing details about the family of Ed Armbrister in March 2021.

 National Baseball Congress, Official Baseball Annual, 1965